 • Soft robotics: Meta said it’s spending ~$10B this year on VR, AR, and hardware related to the metaverse, including a warm tech glove that reproduces sensations and replaces bulky haptic tech.

-The scale of leading Connect brands, and the radical increase in the novelty and complexity of global issues like climate change, pandemics, civil rights, biodata rights, and others, means consumers increasingly look to Connect to be leaders of change.
-Citizens expect both private and public sectors to demonstrate leadership and actively create solutions.
+Because of the radical increase in the novelty and complexity of global issues like climate change, pandemics, civil rights, biodata rights, and others, there is an increase in the uncertainty as to which organization or sector of society is ultimately accountable, leading to an increasingly large number of issues where citizens expect both private and public sectors to demonstrate leadership and actively create solutions.

 Brand as Civil Servant

-Connect’s impact on the media landscape makes marketing to consumers difficult at best.
-Brands and corporations are extending corporate responsibility tactics to more visible areas like infrastructure, education, and healthcare, aiming to win the goodwill and attention of consumers – resulting in fast food joints serving up electricity, and tech giants solving disease.
+Because of radical changes in the media landscape that make marketing to consumers difficult at best, brands and corporations are extending corporate responsibility tactics to more visible areas like infrastructure, education, and healthcare, aiming to win the goodwill and attention of consumers – resulting in pizza delivery brands fixing potholes, companies paving paths and tech giants solving disease.

-Powered through Connect brands, whether through remote working, robotics, or AR/VR, distance will become a defining experience of the workplace.
+Whether through remote working, robotics or something entirely unexpected, distance will become a defining experience.
 What will create cultural unity, fruitful collaboration and emotional alignment in the absence of physical proximity?
-Can a brand become the permanent connective tissue of an organization?
+Can a brand become the permanent connective tissue of an organisation?

 • Remote work: Data scientists predict that 25% of all professional jobs in North America will be remote by the end of 2022 and demand will continue to grow.
 At this rate, within a generation or two, the 40-hour workweek and workplace practices of the 20th century will be relics of the past.